Shuoh118/Auto-USB/README_EN.md

 ### v1.2
 - Improved the hook installation flow
 - Fixed USB mode not taking effect after plugging in on some devices

-## Notes

-This module is based on the open-source project USBManager, with the package name and app name adjusted to comply with the submission requirements of the official LSPosed repository.
-The functional logic is consistent with upstream.

 ## License